"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 |Nasal discharge or congestion||8%||11%|

-Abnormalities in Pediatric Patients in Study ACTG 300
+Laboratory Abnormalities in Pediatric Subjects in Trial ACTG 300

 |Neutropenia (ANC < 400 cells/mm³)||8%||3%|